-John 21:1-19, from the Third Sunday after Easter
+John 13:31-35, from the Fifth Sunday after Easter

 I’ve always focused on the redemption aspect of this familiar story.
 The risen Jesus and Peter are walking by the Sea of Galilee, their first recorded contact since Peter denied Jesus three times during the run-up to Good Friday.
 Jesus asks Peter three times, “Do you love me?”
 Peter replies each time that he does, and Jesus responds with some version of, “OK, then feed my sheep.”